-The following benchmarking and background analysis provides some historical and national context for the analysis of the Rhode Island "Exemption from Tax for Writers, Composers and Artists."
+The following benchmarking and background analysis provides some historical and national context for the analysis of the Rhode Island artist modification.
 This section describes different economic factors that may facilitate the understanding of the arts activity in Rhode Island as well as in comparison states and the nation.

-For the purposes of this benchmarking analysis, ORA examined employment and wages data provided by the United States Department of Labor, Bureau of Labor Statistics for different art-related occupations in Rhode Island.
-The following table summarizes this information for calendar years 2016 through 2018.
+For the purposes of this benchmarking analysis, ORA examined employment and wages data provided by the United States Department of Labor, Bureau of Labor Statistics (BLS) for different art-related occupations in Rhode Island.
+The following table summarizes this information for calendar years 2019 through 2021.